GitHubDragonFly/Number_Type_Converter/README.md

 An open mind and some knowledge of number systems, hopefully binary, is required in order to understand the displayed values.

+Possibly of good use to those who are dealing with Programmable Logic Controllers (PLC) and different data types.

 # Screenshot

 ![Start Page](screenshot/Number%20Conversion.png?raw=true)